LennonLab/Emergence/manuscript/SimplexPrePrint.md

 Yet historically, ecologists have focused little on how patterns that are predicted by different theories and explained by different paradigms, or studied within different subfields can emerge within a single system.

 Within a given ecological community, one could test the predictions of any number of ecological theories.
-One could test the allometric predictions of metabolic theory, the growth related predictions of resource limitation theory, growth-persistence trade-offs of life history theory, and the many predictions of commonness and rarity from any number of ecological theories of biodiversity.
+One could test the allometric predictions of metabolic theory, the growth related predictions of resource limitation theory, trade-offs predicted by life history theory, and the many predictions of commonness and rarity from any number of ecological theories of community ecology, macroecology, and biodiversity.
-Such a grand effort would be the most comprehensive test of ecological theory ever undertaken.
-However, doing so would only mean that we have tested related groups of ecological patterns (e.g., scaling patterns, abundance patterns) as predicted by groups of ecological theories with little bearing on one another.

-There, in fact, is no Grand Theory of Ecology.
-This is perhaps surprising given the number of ecological theories based on universal principles, e.g., allometry, selection, stochasticity, stoichiometry.
-Instead, most ecological theories make few predictions about phenomena that ecologists in other subfields know little about.
-Those ecological theories that make more than a few predictions are limited to a particular kind of pattern or to a fraction of patterns belonging to a particular subfield.
+However, the field of ecology has devoted little effort to understanding of how the predictions and patterns from various ecological theories can emerge in the same system.
-For example, metabolic theory of ecology (MTE) predicts many scaling patterns related to body size.
-The most powerful of these (i.e., 3/4 scaling of metabolic rate with body size) appears to not hold for bacteria and archaea.
+For example, metabolic theory of ecology (MTE) predicts many scaling patterns related to body size, the most powerful of which is the 3/4 scaling of metabolic rate with body size (Brown *et al.* 2004).
-This failure is concerning given that these microorganisms are the most abundant and phylogenetically, functionally, and metabolically diverse organisms on Earth.
-MTE also does not predict intensively studied patterns of commonness and rarity such as the species abundance distribution (SAD) and species-area relationship (SAR).
+However, MTE does not predict intensively studied patterns of commonness and rarity such as the species abundance distribution (SAD) and species-area relationship (SAR).
-Another general ecological theory, the maximum entropy theory of ecology (METE) predicts many patterns of commonness and rarity including the SAD and SAR, and uses few empirical inputs.
+Another general ecological theory, the maximum entropy theory of ecology (METE) predicts the SAD, SAR, and several other patterns of commonness and rarity (Harte 2011).
-However, despite their simplicity and generality, METE and MTE do not predict any of the same patterns.
+However, despite their generality, METE and MTE do not predict any of the same patterns and use few, if any, of the same variables.
-In fact, several ecological subfield do not use any of the patterns predicted by either theory.

-If there were a Grand Theory of Ecology, its foundation would be built on the ability to explain and predict seemingly unrelated patterns and reproduce commonly observed relationships that span ecological subfields.
-This grand theory would not explicitly include or exclude principles and mechanisms needed to study particular subfields.
-Instead, a Grand Theory of Ecology would allow for the inclusion of many principles and mechanisms without producing inherent contradictions.
-This grand theory would predict population dynamics, allometric scaling, commonness and rarity, life history traits and tradeoffs, trophic interactions and food web dynamics, as well as commonly observed biogeographical patterns and relationships.
-This is obviously a lot to ask for, but the collective ecological imagination seems to have not even considered the topic.
+Ecologists have so far, not developed the computational tools to study the predictions of combined ecological theories and the simultaneous emergence of ecological patterns.

-At least one form of ecological modeling is amenable to simulating the simultaneous emergence of ecological patterns from many ecological subfields, i.e., individual-based modeling (IBM).
+However, one form of ecological modeling is amenable to this task, individual-based modeling (IBM).
-IBMs encode rules of how individuals change and interact in response to potentially dynamic environments.
+IBMs encode rules of how individual particles (e.g., organisms, resource particles) behave according to theories, principles, mechanisms, and processes (e.g., Rosindell et al. 2015).
-Population to ecosystem-level dynamics are allowed to emerge as an IBM simulates over time and space.
-IBMs provide degrees of ecological realism, individual variability, and spatial heterogenetiy that are unattainable with other modeling approaches.
+IBMs allow population to ecosystem-level dynamics to emerge over time and space, and provide degrees of ecological realism, individual variability, and spatial complexity that are untenable with other modeling approaches (Grimm and Railsback 2005).
-IBMs also offer the potential for realistic and unanticipated outcome to emerge from individual-level interactions.
+IBMs allow realistic and unanticipated patterns and dynamics to emerge from otherwise simple individual-level interactions and multiple dimensions of ecological complexity (e.g., Locey *et al.* 2017).
-Finally, IBMs can allow researchers to simulate and track information a practically unlimited amount of information.
+Finally, IBMs can allow researchers to track, record, and analyze an immense amount of information.
-Though ecologists have used IBMs for over two decades to examine a large number of ecological systems, IBMs are often used to examine specific questions and require consider computational complexity (DeAngelis and Gross 1992, Rosindell et al. 2015, Grimm and Raidlsback 2005).
+However, ecological IBMs are typically used to examine highly specific questions and often require consider computational complexity (DeAngelis and Gross 1992, Rosindell et al. 2015, Grimm and Raidlsback 2005).

-Here, we leverage the power of ecological IBMs to their greatest advantage by developing a simplistic source code intended to simulate the simultaneous emergence of an unprecedented number of ecological patterns.
+Here, we leverage the power of ecological IBMs with a relatively simple platform that encodes the first principles of several ecological theories.
-In effect, we present an IBM platform aimed at the pursuit of a Grand Theory of Ecology.
-This platform, referred to as 'Simplex' accomplishes three primary tasks.
-First, Simplex simulates a broad range of ecological conditions.
-Second, Simplex records information from individuals to the ecosystem level.
-Third, Simplex provides computing code for analyzing simulation output in the forms of ecological patterns.
+This platform, called 'Simplex', allows the user to run thousands of IBMs to study the simultaneous emergence of no less than 20 ecological patterns.
-Below, we provide detailed explanation of how Simplex works, the data it quantifies and tracks, the theories and principles Simplex integrates, and the analyses that can be conducted using the code we provide.
+Below, we provide a detailed explanation of how Simplex works, the data it quantifies and tracks, the theories and principles that Simplex integrates, and the analyses and tests that can be conducted using the Simplex source code.

 # Methods

 ## Platform description
-Simplex source code is written in Python, a versatile high-level programming language that has many scientific and plotting libraries.
-Here, we describe the concepts and capabilities of Simplex largely according to the ODD protocol (Overview, Design concepts, Details), which is standard for describing IBMs (Grimm et al. 2006).
+Here, we describe Simplex largely according to the ODD protocol (Overview, Design concepts, Details), which is standard for describing IBMs (Grimm et al. 2006).
+Simplex, however, is not one IBM intended for use with a specific system.
-Because Simplex is a platform for studying the simultaneous emergence of ecological patterns and is provided with modifiable source code and analysis files, Simplex is not simply a single IBM for use with a limited set of hypotheses.
+Simplex is distributable software and a platform for simulating unlimited numbers of IBMs and for studying the simultaneous emergence of ecological patterns predicted by multiple theories.
-Detailed descriptions of Simplex source files, functions, and analysis code can be found on the public GitHub source code repository (https://github.com/LennonLab/simplex).
+A detailed descriptions of Simplex source files, functions, and analysis code can be found on the public GitHub repository (https://github.com/LennonLab/simplex).

 ### Purpose
-Simplex accomplishes three primary objectives.
+Simplex is intended to combine aspects of ecological paradigms and allow the user to study how patterns from each of these paradigms can simultaneously emerge.
-First, Simplex combines aspects of ecological paradigms of metabolic scaling, macroecology, neutral theory, resource limitation theory, ecological energetics, and chemostat theory.
+These paradigms include metabolic scaling, community ecology, life history, neutral theory, resource limitation, and ecological energetics.
-Second, Simplex reveals how realistic trait syndromes and patterns of metabolic scaling, biodiversity, and community ecology can simultaneously emerge from ecological selection on initially random conditions.
-Third, Simplex reveals the general importance of multiplicative interactions of random variables (i.e., lognormal dynamics), energetic constraints, and ecological selection.
-Simplex also accomplishes three proximate objectives.
+Simplex accomplishes three proximate objectives.
 First, Simplex assembles and runs IBMs from random combinations of system variables and species traits.
-Second, Simplex stores the outputs of many iterations including animations of models.
+Second, Simplex stores the outputs of IBMs including animations.
 Third, Simplex provides R and python code for analyzing simulation data.

 ### Entities & their state variables